Renbago/Renbago/README.md

 <h2 align="left">ACHIEVEMENTS</h2>
 <strong>BOSCH FUTURE MOBILITY CHALLANGE</strong>

 International competition, named [BOSCH Future Mobility Challenge](https://boschfuturemobility.com/).
 Out of 160 international and 8 national applications, we were accepted into the final stage as the only team from Turkey and among the top 24 internationally.
-[Details](https://github.com/Renbago/autonomus_vehicle)
+[Code Details](https://github.com/Renbago/autonomus_vehicle)

 <strong>TEKNOFEST/ROBOTAKSİ</strong>

-In 2022, placed 19th and In 2023, placed 6th
+In 2022, placed 19th and In 2023, placed 6th, [Code Details](https://github.com/Renbago/autonomus_car_sim_base_ros2)

 ###